nhavantuonglai/python-seo-link-analyzer/readme.md

 (Original Vietnamese below)

-_Sitemap and Link Extractor (SLE) is a Python tool for extracting URLs from sitemaps or scanning external links from a URL list.
+_Sitemap and link extractor (SLE) is a Python tool for extracting URLs from sitemaps or scanning external links from a URL list.
 It supports XML sitemaps with regex fallback and filters external links based on a specified domain.
 Results are saved to text files, ideal for SEO and content analysis._

 ## Installation Guide